The Unmighty Don

 With his pigheaded refusal to cough up the full Epstein dossier – you know, the one dripping with elite sleaze that could actually deliver on those “drain the swamp” promises – and those military escapades nobody in America signed up for, Donald Trump has finally torched the trust from his own supporters.

-Let’s be crystal clear: These folks didn’t flock to Trump because they were starstruck by his golden escalator charisma.
+These folks didn’t flock to Trump because they were starstruck by his golden escalator charisma.
 They voted for the guy as a bid for sanity – a reset button after Obama’s two terms of unhinged globalism and Biden’s interlude of senility.
 Sure, Joe was a doddering ghost in the machine, but his administration?
 A well-oiled beast that got things done, flaws and all.
 Trump’s crew?
 It’s an unholy mess – pardon our French, but we’re calling it like it is: a clusterfuck of incompetence, infighting, and ego-stroking that makes the Keystone Kops look like Navy SEALs.

-Even in Latin America – Washington’s supposed backyard playground – Trump’s regime-change show in Venezuela has devolved into farce.
+Even in Latin America – Washington’s supposed backyard – Trump’s regime-change show in Venezuela has devolved into farce.
 The Bolivarians are still hunkered down in power, and no one’s budging them anytime soon.
-Every major U.S. oil giant gave Trump a resounding “hell no” when he asked them to pour tens of billions into the mess.
+Every U.S. oil giant gave Trump a resounding “hell no” when he asked them to pour tens of billions into the mess.
 Result?
 He doesn’t control a drop of Venezuelan crude – just another empty boast in a presidency that for a year is built on hot air and shattered illusions.
 The “art of the deal” is looking more like the art of the debacle so far.

 On the home front, things are every bit as disastrous.
 We’ll gloss over the near-insurrection brewing in Minnesota, where tensions are boiling over into outright anarchy, because frankly, that’s just the tip of the iceberg in this administration’s self-inflicted mess.

 Let’s talk about the podcasters – those unfiltered truth-bomb droppers who handed Trump his election on a silver platter.
 They’re the ones who ripped the veil off the Biden administration’s rot, the Democratic Party’s swampy underbelly, and the blatant Kamala Harris con job that the mainstream medias flat-out refused to touch.
-Without them, Trump would still be rage-tweeting from exile.
+Without them, Trump would still be rage-tweeting from Mar-a-Lago.

 Now, these same podcasters are unloading with both barrels, savaging the White House’s policies as the absurd, violent, dead-end train wrecks they truly are.
 And when Joe Rogan – the king of no-holds-barred commentary – starts labeling ICE as the modern-day Gestapo, it’s high time to perk up those ears and seriously question whether a purge is overdue in the White House.
 Start with Stephen Miller, that all-powerful deputy chief of staff who’s turned immigration enforcement into a dystopian mess.
 Fire him, and half the zealots with him, before their delusions drag the whole country into the abyss.
 Trump’s base didn’t vote for this – they wanted a return to sanity, to normalcy.